mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Finding specific Expenses

-The `findExpense()` method in the `seedu.duke.budget` package is responsible for searching and displaying expenses that match a given keyword.
+The `findExpense(String command)` method in the `seedu.duke.commands` package is responsible for searching and displaying expenses that match a given keyword.
 It helps users efficiently locate expenses by title or description.

 - Prompts the user to enter a keyword to search for expenses.
 - Validates that the keyword is not empty.